Top HubSpot Flywheel Strategies

-It goes without saying that the customer-centric structure of the flywheel would resonate for the customer service department.
+It goes without saying that the customer-centric structure of the flywheel would resonate with the customer service department.

 67% of customer churn is preventable if the issue is resolved during the first interaction.

-It is their core responsibility to ensure the satisfaction of your customers.
+It is their core responsibility to ensure the satisfaction of their customers.
 The flywheel aligns the goals of your marketing and sales teams with customer service to provide the best sales experience.

 Marketing and sales put in the effort to make the initial connection with a potential customer and attract them to the business.
 They do this with the goal of making the process of becoming a customer as seamless as possible, while also clearly showing the value of your product or service.